AvisoNovate/rook/docs/nested.rst

 Defining nested (that is, hierarchical) namespaces requires a smidgen of extra work.
-In the non-nested case, it is usually sufficient to just specify the namespace (as a symbol), but with nested namespaces, a map is used; this is a namespace definition.
+In the non-nested case, it is usually sufficient to just specify the namespace (as a symbol), but with nested namespaces, a map is used; this is the full namespace definition.

 .. code-block:: clojure